Beastie Boys Music

-Beastie Boys Music is a compilation album from American hip hop/rap rock group Beastie Boys, released on October 23, 2020.
+Beastie Boys Music is a compilation album from American hip hop group Beastie Boys, released on October 23, 2020.

 Critical reception

 The editorial staff of AllMusic gave the release 4.5 out of five stars, with reviewer Stephen Thomas Erlewine, calling this a superior compilation to Solid Gold Hits, calling this, "the best Beastie Boys greatest hits yet assembled: it has all the major items, presented in a lively fashion".